 9. Outdoor Treasure Hunt

 Go on a scavenger hunt outside and find different colors, textures, and smells to thank God for.
-(CLICK HERE for more treasure hunt ideas.)
+My kids enjoy carrying a bag or bucket and collecting all kinds of things to thank God for and enjoy.
+(CLICK HERE for more treasure hunt ideas for kids.)

 10. Colorful Thank You Card